Lupin3000/Tello-Python/readme.md

 5. **Optional:** Check your surroundings to see if you can fly the drone safely.
 6. **Mandatory:** Run the Python application (_use file `main.py`_).

+Have a look on this [Wiki](https://github.com/Lupin3000/Tello-Python/wiki/WLAN-connection-to-Tello-Drone) page for more details about WLAN connection (_to the Tello drone_).

 ```shell
 # run application
 (venv) $ python3 main.py